Cellofun Repertoire Library Homepage

 STOLEN GOODS

 Most of the pieces available in this Repertoire Library were not originally written for the cello.
 They can be considered “stolen treasures”: interesting, spectacular, dramatic, or simply beautiful pieces, transcribed from the repertoire of other instruments (including the voice).
 Perhaps we could call this transcription idea “musEcology” in the sense that we are making the best of limited (musical) resources (repertoire) by reusing and recycling them in a harmless but very pleasant (and useful) way.
-Rather than trying to write a new Mozart cello sonata, it is definitely much easier and infinitely more successful to transcribe seventeen of his magnificent violin sonatas.
+Rather than trying to write a new Mozart cello sonata, it is definitely much easier and infinitely more successful to transcribe seventeen of his magnificent violin sonatas (or even his piano sonatas!).
 For a detailed discussion about the “how” and “why” of the transcription process, click on the following link:

-The Cellfun Transcription Process: How and Why
+The Cellofun Transcription Process: How and Why

 The few original-for-cello pieces that are found here (notably an extended section dedicated to the Bach Cello Suites) are included because they were either unpublished, unavailable in a playable edition, or because the available editions were considered “improvable”.